 Although some dismiss its fruit as merely “edible,” the salal berry can be a sweet treat.
 Look for the shade-grown bushes that tend to produce larger, juicier fruit.
 A key food staple for Native Americans, salal berries were a main ingredient in pemmican, early Power Bars made of dried berries, salmon, fish oil and nuts.
 The most common shrub-layer plant in our region, its purple to black berries have a long season, July through December.
 Don’t be put off by the fruit’s sticky coating, which can attract forest fuzz.

-Seattle.
-Visit environmental learning centers at Discovery Park, Seward Park and Camp Long to ask naturalists which berries are ripe and where.
-Ask if you need help with identification.
-For directions, special events and hours, visit seattle.gov/parks
+Seattle: Visit environmental learning centers at Discovery Park, Seward Park and Camp Long to ask naturalists which berries are ripe and where to find them.
+The trails at Magnuson Park are great for blackberry picking, as is the Burke Gilman Trail.

-Bellevue.
-Bridle Trails State Park.
-More than 20 miles of trails with plentiful unsprayed Himalayan blackberries — look under the power lines for the biggest bramble patches.
-Check out parks.wa.gov for more info.
+Bellevue: Bridle Trails State Park encompasses more than 20 miles of trails with plentiful unsprayed Himalayan blackberries — look under the power lines for the biggest bramble patches.

-North Seattle.
+North Seattle: Hamlin Park in Shoreline is a good place to forage huckleberries.
 Carkeek Park is home to all the berries on this list.
 Ask naturalists in the environmental learning center for help in finding or identifying berries.
-For directions, special events and hours, visit seattle.gov/parks.

-Olympia.
-Find wild berries, especially salmonberries, at Watershed Park.
-For more information, visit ci.olympia.wa.us/cityservices/par/parks/Watershed.htm
+Olympia: Find wild berries, especially salmonberries, at Watershed Park.

 Given the scarcity of poisonous wild berries in Seattle, Arthur Lee Jacobson says it would be extremely hard to die from eating berries in the city, although this may not be true of other areas.
 He cautions that there is no simple test for whether a plant will make you ill, as everyone has individual allergies.
 A good rule of thumb is that if you’re not sure what it is, don’t eat it.

-Jacobson avoids picking in areas sprayed with pesticides or along busy roadways.
-He says that in urban parks and greenbelts, the benefits of eating a berry packed with fresh enzymes and nutrients probably outweigh the risk of contamination, but cautions that store-bought berries (unless organic) can be laden with pesticide residues.
-He doesn’t wash wild berries because it often rinses away the flavor.
+Jacobson says that in urban parks and greenbelts, the benefits of eating a berry packed with fresh enzymes and nutrients probably outweigh the risk of contamination, but cautions that store-bought berries (unless organic) can be laden with pesticide residues.
+He doesn't wash wild berries because it often rinses away the flavor.
 Health guru Dr. Andrew Weil celebrates berries’ (especially purple varieties) phytochemical compounds, which boost our natural antioxidant defenses against cancer.